codehubteam-g1/orders/README.md

-# modulo orders aplicacion de dimicilios
+# Orders service of the rappi-clone app

-## Usage
+## Entrypoint

--Mysql
--Node.js
+server.js